kiaras4/comp423-course-notes/docs/tutorials/rust-setup.md

     Using ``cargo run`` compiles and runs the code in one step.
 This differs from using the build command and then running the resulting executable object file separately.

+5. Now that your code is complete, we can push the changes!

+    ```
+    git add .
+    git commit -m "Hello COMP423 complete!"
+    git push origin main
+    ```

 #### Congratulations!
 You ran your first program using Rust!